Trade directory · Sterling Heights metro · Michigan

 Insurance Minimums

-General liability minimum $1 million recommended.
-Commercial auto insurance required for business vehicles.
-Workers compensation mandatory for employees.
+Michigan requires minimum $1 million general liability insurance for commercial landscaping operations.
+Workers compensation mandatory for businesses with employees.
 Professional liability recommended for design services.

 § C · Path to license